speaud/vanilla-node-http-server/README.md

-# Vanilla Node (raw) HTTP Server - without dependencies
+# Vanilla Node HTTP Server

 ### About
 This is a HTTP server with some modern API functionality.
-Written using only the [Node.js](nodejs.org/) Standard Library and the built-in JavaScript language features without any dependencies (i.e., no `node_modules`).
+Written using only the [Node.js](nodejs.org/) Standard Library and the built-in JavaScript language features without additional dependencies (i.e., no `node_modules`).

 ### Future Plans
 Add a web socket example